MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

    - **URL**: Enter the full URL (for example, `https://www.fabrikam.com/marketing.html`), and then select it in the box that appears.
 You can enter up to 50 URLs at once.

    - **Why are you submitting this URL to Microsoft?**: Select one of the following values:
-     - **It appears suspicious**: Select this value to get verdict from Microsoft when you're unsure, select **Submit**, and then go to Step 6.
+     - **It appears suspicious**: Select this value if you're unsure and you want a verdict from Microsoft, select **Submit**, and then go to Step 6.

      or